LeeJihyun99/Snowflake_cricket_project/README.md

 ## Architecture
 Below is the overall architecture of the project:
 ![My Image](https://github.com/LeeJihyun99/Snowflake_cricket_project/blob/main/data_flow_diagram.png)
+### Note:
+In many real-world data engineering projects, the first step often involves collecting raw data from external sources (like cloud services, APIs, or web scraping), usually in formats like JSON, CSV, or Parquet.
+In this project, this first step of collecting and receiving raw data in JSON format has already been handled, and you are starting directly with that data.

 #### The pipeline consists of the following layers:
 - Landing Layer: Initial data ingestion and staging.
 - Raw Layer: Loading raw data into Snowflake tables.